Arkanosis/awesome-aoe2/README.md

 * [Captains Mode](https://aoe2cm.net/): draft players civs before a tournament
 * [AoE 2 Tournaments](https://aoe2tournaments.com/): centralized dashboard for tournaments of all sizes, with filters by Elo ([source code](https://github.com/watermullins/Tournaments-Board/))
 * [Tournament Elo](https://aoe-elo.com/): alternative ELO ranking based only on tournament games
+* [Replay Packer](https://replaypacker.zeta-two.com/): arrange, rename and zip your aoe2record files as a submission for a tournament

 ## Wikis
 * [Fandom](https://ageofempires.fandom.com/wiki/Age_of_Empires_II:Portal): everything about the game